jvyden/jvyterm/README.md

 * Arguments

 ## Scrapped Features
+### These are usually ideas for you, or are too hard to implement.
-* Ability to run standard programs (you can make this yourself using a plugin)
+* Ability to run standard programs